hal/webpage/source/developer/3_data-model.md

 We are already working on a different design that fully leverages the DMR meta data and provides transparent mappings to default GWT widgets.
 <p/>
-For further information please refer to the [Useware Documentation](/useware/1_overview.html)
+For further information please refer to the [Interface Kernel Documentation](/mbui/1_overview.html)
 </div>

 #### Entity Meta Data